ashleyhroberts/sql-data-warehouse-project/README.md

 ### Building the Data Warehouse (Data Engineering)

 ### Objective
-Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decisiong making.
+Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision making across the business.

 ### Specifications
 - **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.